JiaoKM/Beginner_Renderer_JKodak/README.md

 # Beginner Renderer J_Kodak

 I will create a simple renderer from zero as a beginner of graphics.
+The GUI is created using Qt Creator.
 All updates will be shown in this repository.

 ------
 ### Instruction